 We took a few moments to appreciate the view, which was extremely colorful and impressive.
 And then, we continued on our way.
 There were a few more climbs that required using hand bars, and then we finally reached a flat trail on the upper edge of Mount Saharonim.
 We walked on this flat path for about 1.4 km and enjoyed the beautiful views of the crater to our left.
 You can also see the magnificent Mount Ardon to the northeast.
-Then, we reached the descend to Wadi Nekarot (7).
+Then, we reached the descent to Wadi Nekarot (7).

 The climb down from Mount Saharonim is a bit steep but isn’t long – only about 700 meters.
-On the way down, we met a young teenager who was climbing up.
-“How far is the top?” he asked us, and we said it’s right beyond the corner.
+On the way down, we met a young teenager climbing up.
+“How far is the top?” he asked us, and we said it was right beyond the corner.
 “I just have to get back to my group.
 They’re having a lunch break,” he said and ran up to the top.
 Then, he ran back down, passing by us.
 But remember – running isn’t recommended.
 Rocks could be slippery, and there are parts where it’s very steep.

 Hiking through Wadi Nekarot

-When one of the groups passed us, we packed our things, and started walking again.
+When one of the groups passed us, we packed our things and started walking again.
 The narrow part of the wadi is only about 200 meters long.
 Then, the wadi opens up again.
 A short while after the narrow gorge, we saw that the group had stopped at Nekarot Cave (10).
-We continued straight on the blue-marked trail, through the wadi.
+We continued straight on the blue-marked trail through the wadi.